 Upon completion of the Nmap scan, you will have a good idea of what can be seen on your network from the Internet.
 To improve on it a bit more, you may want to run another Nmap, this time using a -sU for UPD and a -p 100 for the top 100 most commonly used ports.

 Output in hand, you can now review the information, identifying the open services being enumerated.
 Determine what the services are used for and whether or not they need to be accessed via the Internet.
 Determine if the server offering the service is on your internal network (which is bad), or more properly located within a DMZ.

 A common misconfiguration is the exposure of the web admin interface of the firewall to the Internet.
 Ideally, there should be no way to access a firewall's admin interface directly from the Internet.
 Instead, all such access should be via its internal interface.
-Best practice for remote admin is to use a VPN in order to access the management interface internally.
+The best practice for remote admin is to use a VPN to access the management interface internally.
 If that is not feasible, then it should minimally be locked down for access from a small subset of known source addresses.

 2) Vulnerability Scans